material-motion/material-motion/concepts/runtimes.md

 ![](../_assets/Executors.svg)

-We've created three executors in total. `circleView` has two executors while `squareView` has one.
+We've created three executors in total. `circleView` has two executors. `squareView` has one.

 ### Unique vs common executors